wlpgdq/uapsite/docs/guide/run.md

     * app_name: system display name, this configuration will be displayed on the browser's tab page title bar, login page and system page title bar, pay attention to the current language
     * app_foot: copyright information, pay attention to internationalization
     * app_code: unique identifier for multiple applications, which must be the same as the application code configured through UAP
-    * rest_url / menu_url: Multi-application background address / foreground address.
+    * rest_url/menu_url: Multi-application background address/foreground address.
     * languages: language configuration supported by the system-language code configuration is as follows:
         * Simplified Chinese (zh-CN)
         * English (en)